top of page

 INTRODUCTION

-Then in the writing of this book, it became pretty clear that our sexual experiences are shaped by how we feel about ourselves.
-If we feel pretty good and like we’ve got our feet on solid ground, our interactions are very different from if we’re a bit shaky.
-How we are sexually—what we do, who we do it with and why—is directly related to our state of mind.
+it became pretty clear that our sexual experiences are shaped by how we feel about ourselves.
+If we feel good and like we’ve got our feet on solid ground, our interactions are very different from if we’re a bit shaky.
+How we are sexually—what we do, who we do it with and why—is directly related to our state of well being.

 So what makes us shaky?
 Why do so many of us feel that way, especially around puberty and leading up to it?

 From being solely about sex, the conversations in this book opened up to a whole lot more.
 We get to explore who we think we are, our values, our connection to our bodies, sexual energy, communication, belonging, what we think love is, and what is and isn’t helpful.
+With sex being the lens to this landscape of self, relationship, and the bigger picture of life, let’s start there by asking a few questions.

 A FEW QUESTIONS

-·What do you know about sex?
+What do you know about sex?

 Some?
 A lot?
 Not much at all?

-·Do you have questions?
+Do you have questions?

 Are there things you’d like to learn or know more about?
 Do you wish the subject didn’t exist?
 Do you think you already know what there is to know?
 If you do have questions, where do you go for your answers?

-·What about the topic of sex in general?
+What about the topic of sex in general?
 How does it strike you?

-Are you interested?
-Bored?
-Embarrassed?
-Critical?
-Gossipy?
-Giddy?
-Excited?
-Ashamed?
-Dismissive?
-Unsure?
-Shy?
-How much and what we know about sex varies wildly.
+How much we know about sex varies wildly.
 A lot depends on who we are, who we’re around, what we see in the media, and where and how we’re growing up.
 Equally, there are tons of different ways we can feel about sex.
-On one hand, some of us are excited and curious.
+On one hand some of us are excited and curious.
 On the other, we feel it’s inappropriate, dirty, or taboo.
 Then there’s everything in between.

-Unless we’re someone who has religious or medical reasons that prevent us from being sexual, it’s almost guaranteed that, at some point or another, we all will be.
+The thing is, no matter what we think we know or how we feel about it, if we ask "who gets involved in sex?", the answer is going to be—pretty much all of us.
+Unless we’re someone who has religious or medical reasons that prevent us, it’s almost guaranteed that, at some point or another, we all will be sexual with someone else.
 For some of us it may seem far off, for others it’s pretty close, and for others we’re sexually active.
-With very, very few exceptions sex is or will be part of our lives.
+With very, very few exceptions, sex is or will be part of our lives.

-Broadly speaking, when it comes to sex a few things have been going on.
+Broadly speaking, a few things have been going on:

-First, for lots of us just the idea of talking or learning about sex is off-putting or uncomfortable.
-Also, in various places, discussing the subject is limited or frowned upon, and in some it’s not allowed.
+first, for lots of us just the idea of talking or learning about sex is off-putting or uncomfortable.
+Also, in various places discussing the subject is limited or frowned upon, and in some it’s not allowed

-Third, because the subject is pretty loaded with ideas of right and wrong, it can trigger big reactions.
+third, because the subject is pretty loaded with ideas of right and wrong, it can trigger big reactions.
 The topic can provoke outrage, shame, disgust, judgement, bravado, rebellion, and lots more.
-It can be a minefield.
+It can be a minefield

 So.
 To answer the question, how have we been going about sex?
 It’s pretty safe to say, not very well.

+As a result, most of us are expected to just figure sex out.
 We go from it being completely off the radar—because we’re too young, or it’s inappropriate, or whatever—to it being a possibility in our lives.
-One day sex isn’t talked about, or it’s shamed or referenced as something that’s in the future, and the next day, whether acknowledged or not, it’s a consideration.
-A lot of the time it’s like it happens overnight.
-We’re launched into this territory where we’re expected to navigate sex and relationships, except we’re rarely given any kind of a helpful roadmap.
+It's almost as if one day sex isn’t talked about, or it’s shamed or referenced as something that’s in the future, and the next day, whether acknowledged or not, it’s a consideration.
+As if, overnight, we’re launched into this territory where we’re expected to navigate sex and relationships, except we’re rarely given any kind of helpful roadmap.

-·What do you mean we don’t know how to put what we’re taught into practice?
+What do you mean, we don’t know how to put what we’re taught into practice?

 For a minute, let’s take sex out of the picture.

 Now put sex back in the picture.
-Teaching consent and the importance of knowing when we’re ready assumes we’ll be clear on knowing those things and what’s right for us.
+Teaching consent and the importance of things like knowing what we want and when we’re ready assumes we’re really clear about what’s right for us.
 It also assumes we’ll be able to stick to that and express it.
-Given things aren’t always simple, this is assuming a lot.
+Given things usually aren’t that simple, this is assuming a lot.

-Even if we’re someone who’s articulate and has a good sense of what we want, some of the hardest things to do—no matter our age or experience—can be saying “no”, or asking someone if they’ve been tested for STI’s, or telling a sexual partner what feels good and what doesn’t, or insisting on using a condom.
+Even if we’re someone who’s articulate and has a good sense of what we want, some of the hardest things to do—no matter our age or experience—are saying “no”, or asking someone if they’ve been tested for STI’s, or telling a sexual partner what feels good and what doesn’t, or insisting on using a condom.

-There’s hormones, and feelings, and bodies, and relationships, and ideas of what sex is or isn’t, and ideas of who we think we are or should be, and pleasure, and chemistry, and ways of behaving that we’re so used to we don’t even think about them.
+On one level sex might seem straightforward.
+It’s body parts and what we do with them.
+But on another level sex isn’t straightforward at all.
+There’s a lot that comes with it: there’s hormones, and feelings, and bodies, and relationships, and ideas of what sex is or isn’t, and ideas of who we think we are or should be, and pleasure, and chemistry, and ways of behaving that we’re so used to we don’t even think about them.
 There’s first times, and wanting to fit in, and really knowing when it’s a no or a yes, and knowing how to say or hear it, and peer pressure, and obligation, and too much too fast, and how liking someone or being liked isn’t always easy.
 There’s abuse, confidence, doubt, confusion, communication, intimacy, misunderstandings, manipulation, risk, and vulnerability.

 For something that should be really fun, intimate, and connecting, and should feel really good—before, during, and after—much of the time sex isn’t fun at all.

-·So what can we do?
+So what can we do?

 With most things—whether it’s math, art, cooking, climbing mountains, or driving a car—the more we know and understand, the more confident and comfortable we become.
 The same is true for sex.
-The more we understand how it figures into our relationships—with others, ourselves, and our life—the more likely we’ll have experiences that feel good and uplifting and right.
+The more we understand how it figures into our relationships—with ourselves, with others and our life—the more likely we’ll have experiences that feel good and uplifting and right.

 For now, whether we think we know a little or a lot, we’ll talk about the basics.